Japanese Grammar - Particles, Verbs and Adjectives

 So what is a "grammar particle", anyway?
 Well, you have already learned one grammar particle from the last lesson, and that was は (WA).
 The Grammar particle NO (の) in this lesson is used to indicate possession, similar to the way we use apostrophe "S" after someone's name followed by an object ("Tom's ball").
 The particle NO (の) can also be used to indicate a position of something.
 For example, we will learn how to say "on the desk" in Japanese.

 In this grammar lesson, I will show you how to say things like "this", "that" and "which" in Japanese.
 We will accomplish this by using a special series: ko (こ), so (そ), a (あ), do (ど).
 We often refer to this as the "KSAD pattern" when we talk about Japanese grammar.
 To learn more about the KSAD pattern and how we use it as a valuable learning tool, begin this grammar lesson!

 The Japanese grammar particle WO (を) comes after a direct object in a sentence.
 The direct object is any person or thing receiving the action of a verb.
-For example, “Timmy fed the dog”.
-The dog is the direct object, and “fed” is the verb.
-In English, we don’t need to attach them with anything to show this relationship, but in Japanese it is required.
+For example, "Timmy fed the dog".
+The dog is the direct object, and "fed" is the verb.
+In English, we don't need to show this relationship between an action and noun, but in Japanese it is required.
 I will show you how to use the particle WO (を) to glue the direct object to the verb.